 - Horace Silver, piano

 - Charlie Persip, drums

 Recorded November 25, 1956 at Van Gelder Studio, Hackensack, New Jersey

 Selection: “Double Whammy”

 There was something different about this sound, though.
 The horns had a tremendous sonic impact.
 The unique arrangement of two trumpets and one tenor saxophone was certainly playing a role, but recording engineer Rudy Van Gelder had clearly found a rare synergy with his equipment that day and I have yet to hear this horn sound topped by any other jazz recording.
 It is intense, smooth, and cohesive all at once.
-Van Gelder was getting a similar sound on other albums in late 1956 but perhaps the particular combination of Mobley, Byrd, and Morgan sets this album apart from those.
+Van Gelder was getting a similar sound on other albums in late 1956 but perhaps the particular combination of Mobley, Byrd, and Morgan sets this album apart.
 The engineer’s choices regarding microphone positioning, preamplifier gain, compression, and instrument balance certainly played a role in the creation of this monumental sound as well.

 The album’s compositions, all written by leader Hank Mobley, are consistently menacing.
 The haunting harmonies of “Touch and Go” and “Double Whammy” carry a sense of foreboding, and while “Barrel of Funk” has a rather upbeat “A” section, the tune ultimately transforms into an intriguing progression of minor-key origins at its bridge.
 Even the album’s most upbeat tune, “Mobleymania”, manages to keep listeners on the edge of their seats with harmonic tension.